Zum Inhalt springen

 Look for Gentle Formulas

-Fragrance-free, dye-free, and alcohol-free formulas are generally safer for children's sensitive skin.
+Fragrance-free, dye-free and alcohol-free formulas are generally safer for children's sensitive skin.
 The fewer the ingredients, the easier it is to identify potential irritants.

 Choose Products Designed for Young Skin

-Prioritize Hydration and Protection
+Prioritise Hydration and Protection

-These two pillars—hydration and sun protection—form the foundation of healthy skincare at any age, but are especially important for children whose skin is still developing.
+These two pillars—hydration and sun protection—form the foundation of healthy skincare at any age, but they are especially important for children whose skin is still developing.

 Avoid Harsh Ingredients